meta-rust/meta-rust/README.md

  - Probably some of the untested things
  - cargo and cargo-native (use a local package for -native)

+### What about cargo?:

-	- We provide .bb files for these, and they are working every now-and-then.
+We provide .bb files for these, and they are working every now-and-then.
 Unfortunately, rust moves a bit too quickly for cargo to keep up, and it ends up broken fairly often.

-	- To use a local cargo, add `ASSUME_PROVIDED = "cargo-native"` to your local.conf file (or use the `bitbake -I cargo-native` option)
+Very often we'll want newer versions of rust than cargo is able to build with.
+Thankfully, we don't need any custom cargo configuration, and can use a vanilla cargo binary.

 ## What's untested: